 Enrich your knowledge with our informative blogs

 The ions are held very tightly in this massive structure.
-It takes a lot of energy to break apart all the bonds which results in high melting points and boiling points of ionic compounds.
+It takes a lot of energy to break apart all the bonds which result in high melting points and boiling points of ionic compounds.

 Ionic compounds possess an equal amount of positive and negative ions which are arranged in a 3D lattice resulting in high melting points.

-When ionic compounds are dissolved in water, it forms a solution where ions move freely resulting in conduction of electricity by these solutions.
+When ionic compounds are dissolved in water, it forms a solution where ions move freely resulting in the conduction of electricity by these solutions.